 2.2.1.
-The vehicle shall be representative of vehicles to be put on the market as specified by the manufacturer.
+The vehicle tested shall be selected in a way so that that all vehicles of the same type which are put on the market fulfil the requirements of this Regulation.
 Measurements shall be made without any trailer, except in the case of non-separable vehicles.
-Measurements shall be made on vehicles at the test mass mt specified according to the following table:
+Measurements shall be made on vehicles at the test mass m_t specified according to the following table:

-Vehicle category Vehicle test mass

-$M_1$ $m_t = m{ro}$

-N1 $m_t = m{ro}$

-N 2 , N 3 $m_t = 50$ kg per kW rated engine power Extra loading to reach the test mass of the vehicle shall be placed above the driven rear axle(s).
+Vehicle category Vehicle test mass M_1 $m_t = m{ro}$ N_1 $m_t = m{ro}$ $m_t = 50 \text{ kg per kW rated engine power}$ N 2 , N 3 Extra loading to reach the test mass of the vehicle shall be placed above the driven rear axle(s).
 The extra loading is limited to 75 per cent of the maximum mass allowed for the rear axle.
-The test mass must be achieved with a tolerance of $\pm$ 5 per cent.
-If the centre of gravity of the extra loading cannot be aligned with the center of the rear axle, the test mass of the vehicle shall not exceed the sum of the front axle and the rear axle load in un- laden condition plus the extra loading.
-The test mass for vehicles with more than two axles shall be the

-M 2 , M 3 same as for a two-axle vehicle. $m_t = m{ro} - mass$ of the crew member (if applicable)
+The test mass must be achieved with a tolerance of \pm 5 per cent. - 125 - 13 If the centre of gravity of the extra loading cannot be aligned with the center of the rear axle, the test mass of the vehicle shall not exceed the sum of the front axle and the rear axle load in un-laden condition plus the extra loading.
+The test mass for vehicles with more than two axles shall be the same as for a two-axle vehicle.
+M_2 , M_3 $m_t = m{ro} - mass$ of the crew member (if applicable)

 - 2.2.2.
-The tyres to be used for the test shall be representative for the vehicle and shall be selected by the vehicle manufacturer and recorded in Annex 1.
+The tyres to be used for the test shall be representative for the axle and shall be selected by the vehicle manufacturer and recorded in Annex 9.
 They shall correspond to one of the tyre sizes designated for the vehicle as original equipment.
-The tyre is or will be commercially available on the market at the same time as the vehicle $\underline{4}$ .
+The tyre is or will be commercially available on the market at the same time as the vehicle 2/.
 The tyres shall be inflated to the pressure recommended by the vehicle manufacturer for the test mass of the vehicle.
 The tyres shall have a tread depth of at least 80 per cent of the full tread depth. - 2.2.3.
 Before the measurements are started, the engine shall be brought to its normal operating conditions. - 2.2.4.
 If the vehicle is fitted with more than two-wheel drive, it shall be tested in the drive which is intended for normal road use. - 2.2.5.
 If the vehicle is fitted with fan(s) having an automatic actuating mechanism, this system shall not be interfered with during the measurements. - 2.2.6.
-If the vehicle is equipped with an exhaust system containing fibrous materials, the exhaust system is to be conditioned before the test according to Part A, Annex 5.
+If the vehicle is equipped with an exhaust system containing fibrous materials, the exhaust system is to be conditioned before the test according to Annex 5. - 3.
+METHODS OF TESTING - 3.1.
+Measurement of noise of vehicles in motion - 3.1.1.
+General conditions of test

-$\underline{4}$ The tyre contribution for overall sound emission being important, this Regulation has taken into account the tyre/road sound emission regulations.
+2/ The tyre contribution for overall sound emission being important, this vehicle Regulation has taken into account the tyre/road sound emission regulations.